 If you’re eligible for expunction, you’ll have the following waiting periods following your arrest before you’re able to file a petition for expungement if your case was never filed:

 - Misdemeanor C: 180 days following an arrest.

 - Misdemeanor A&B: One year after the arrest.

 If you case was filed and subsequently dismissed, there’s usually a two year waiting period from the date of the offense.

 If a person is acquitted at trial this is no waiting period to file for expungement.
 In addition, if the prosecutor certifies that the arrest records and other related information is not needed for use in other criminal prosecution or investigation, or prosecution of another, the expungement can be issued immediately.

 Per Section 106.12 of the Texas Alcohol Beverage code, minors who received a deferred disposition following a charge of minor in possession and or consumption of alcohol can have this charge expunged upon turning the age of 21.
 However, expunction is only available for one minor in possession of alcohol related charge and there were not convicted of other violations while they were a minor.

-PLEASE CALL THE LAW FIRM OF RON BARON FOR A FREE CONSULTATION to discuss your eligibility for expunction.
+PLEASE CALL LAW OFFICE OF RONALD L. BARON, PLLC FOR A FREE CONSULTATION to discuss your eligibility for expunction.
 If eligible, we’ll be glad to represent you to obtain an Order For Expunction in a very cost effective manner.